Jollyfant/nodejs-seedlink-latencies-proxy/README.md

 # nodejs-seedlink-latencies-proxy
-A proxy written for NodeJS that cached latencies available from a Seedlink server at an interval.
-The cached information is made available through an HTTP API.
+A proxy written for NodeJS that caches channel latencies available from a Seedlink server at a configurable interval.
+The cached information is made available through a simple HTTP API.

 ## Installation